Natural Horse Care Depends on Three Important Aspects

 The best nutrients come from good quality, organic grass.
 Next to that is the same for the hay.
 After that, whole food supplements such as kelp or spirulina provide a balanced, natural, all round, easily digestible range of essential nutrients.
 I give a heaped dessertspoonful of kelp (Tasmanian kelp is healthier than that from the heavily polluted North Sea in Europe) every day.
 Adjust according to the work and condition of the horse.

 Diatomaceous earth is an excellent source of minerals, especially calcium.
-Make sure this is the food grade, rather than the swimming pool grade!
+Make sure this is the food grade, rather than the garden grade!
 I use a heaped dessertspoonful per horse, three times a week.
-Adjust according to the work and condition of the horse.
+Adjust according to the work, age and condition of the horse.

 Try to avoid lucerne unless it is organic, because it is one of the most toxic plants with heavy spraying.
 Don’t get sucked into the idea that horses need vitamin A. ALL sources of vitamin A are animal sources, something horses have not evolved on.
 Instead they convert betacarotene to vitamin A. Sources of betacarotene are green feed, or dark coloured vegetables such as carrots.